 1998 Old Gympie Road, Glass House Mountains

-Mary Grigor together with her husband William established Bankfoot House in 1868 as a lunch stop for Cobb & Co Coaches on the Brisbane to Gympie route.
+The centre is named in honour of Mary Grigor, who together with her husband William, established Bankfoot House in 1868 as a lunch stop for Cobb & Co Coaches on the Brisbane to Gympie route.
 Mary made a significant contribution to the early pioneering life of the community.

 This new purpose-built facility provides:

 - archival storage for the significant Bankfoot House collection

 - ten car parks are available in front of the Mary Grigor Centre

 - safe bus set down area at the front of the property (parking is not permitted in the grounds of Bankfoot House).